postdestiny/cookbook-openshift3/README.md

       ]
 ...
 ```
-* REMOVE ETCD SERVERS FROM CLUSTER ("etcd_remove_servers" must be define and list all servers you want to remove. etcd_servers should be your desire state"
+* REMOVE ETCD SERVERS FROM CLUSTER ("etcd_remove_servers" must be define and list all servers you want to remove. etcd_servers should be your desire state")

+**You can remove all members in once!!!**

 ```json
 ...